About

 Hourly care, also known as domiciliary care, allows for short and regular visits from a professional carer.
 The care could be for a few hours a day, a particular portion of the day, or during specific times in a week, depending on the individual’s needs.

 This care type typically assists with a variety of tasks including cooking, cleaning, personal care, and medication administration.
-It can particularly be helpful for individuals who may need assistance throughout the day but do not necessarily require round-the-clock care.
+It can particularly be beneficial for individuals who may need assistance throughout the day but do not necessarily require round-the-clock care.

 Overnight care is a type of care arrangement where the carer stays in the client's home overnight, typically from 10 p.m. to 6 a.m.

 This type of care can come in two forms.
 In a sleep-in service, the carer is allowed to sleep but needs to be able to respond if necessary.
-In wake-in service, the carer stays awake throughout the night to keep a close watch on the client.
-This type of service is beneficial for people who may have complex care needs or who are at the risk of injury during the night.
+In a wake-in service, the carer stays awake throughout the night to keep a close watch on the client.
+This type of service is beneficial for people who may have complex care needs or who are at risk of injury during the night.

 Live-in care is a full-time home care solution where the carer lives with the client, providing care and companionship around the clock.
-Offering continuity of care, this style of service meets the need of those who require consistent help, especially during the night, and who would prefer not to move to a residential home.
+Offering continuity of care, this style of service meets the needs of those who require consistent help, especially during the night, and who would prefer not to move to a residential home.

 In order to properly cater to the wide spectrum of clients, specific services within home care have been developed.
 The intention is to maximise benefits, given different individual needs and conditions.